yogeshwar-2004y/d2RO_trail/PLAN_DOCUMENT_ASSIGNMENT_NOTIFICATIONS.md

 4. Log in as a Designer assigned to that project
 5. Check notifications in the sidebar
 6. You should see a notification about the new comment with details about the document and reviewer

+#### Test Comment Acceptance/Rejection Notifications
+1. Log in as a Designer
+2. Open a plan document for a project you're assigned to
+3. Accept or reject a reviewer's comment
+4. Log in as the Reviewer who submitted the comment
+5. Check notifications in the sidebar
+6. You should see a notification about your comment being accepted or rejected, including:
+   - The document, LRU, and project details
+   - Who accepted/rejected it
+   - The justification provided